cake-contrib/Cake.Gradle/README.md

 # cake-gradle

-Aliases to assist with running Gradle builds from Cake build scripts
+Aliases to assist with running Gradle builds from Cake build scripts.

 ## Usage